russellpuff/CofD-NPC/README.md

-This is a solo project and work in progress.
-Not accepting pull requests unless you've reworked the architecture to MVVM like I should've a long time ago.
+Originally an open-source project commissioned by Frayed Wires Studios, it remains now a solo project for me to elaborate on.

 NPC Character sheet manager for Chronicles of Darkness TTRPG, meant largely for Storytellers to coalesce their NPCs who don't necessitate a full character sheet.
 Supernatural templates and full character sheets planned in the future.